 Nucleus .Net Core CMS

-NOTE: We have created a shell script to automate many of the steps.
+NOTE: The nucleus-install.sh shell script automates many of the steps.
 This page describes the use of the shell script.
-This process has been tested with Ubuntu Server 22.04.
-The script will configure an instance of Nucleus which uses a Sqlite database.
-After you have completed basic installation, you can configure Nucleus to use a different database type.
+This process has been tested with Ubuntu Server 24.04.

 Linux Installation